preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/system/tokens-in-emails/index.rst

 + {{name}}

-E-mail for invitation of co-author
+Email for invitation of co-author
 -----------------------------------
-In the e-mail **InvitationOfCoAuthors**, no tokens are supported in Subject.
+In the email **InvitationOfCoAuthors**, no tokens are supported in Subject.
 These three tokens are supported in Body:

 + {{pageUrl}}
 + {{title}}